gbmhunter/MPid/README.md

 - v2.0.0.2		-> (2013/05/27) Changed README.rst to README.md (to markdown format).
 - v2.0.0.3		-> (2013/05/27) Fixed version numbers.
 - v2.1.0.0		-> (2013/05/28) Converted more README sections to markdown format.
 Added Makefile for unit tests.
+- v2.2.0.0		-> (2013/05/28) Removed specific fixed-point implementation in Pid.cpp, with the idea that you can now use the template code.